Ryukojin/ML-and-Kaggle/README.md

 - ### Machine Learning Practice

 	- __R__
 		- [ISLR College Data](http://rpubs.com/FahimAJ/430084): In this micro project, we’ll use Decision Trees, and as well as Random Forests to classify schools as Private or Public based off their features.
-We’ll be using the College dataframe from the ISLR library.
+I used the College dataframe from the ISLR library.